 In nearly every school in the county, consistent with national trends, parents had to pay for internet access so their children could attend virtual classes.
-With 7% of Bucks County children experiencing poverty when the pandemic struck, it's likely that many students were not sufficiently able to attend classes while instruction was virtual.
+With 6% of Chester County families with children experiencing poverty, it's likely that many students were not sufficiently able to attend classes while instruction was virtual.